visualDust/gavin.gong.host/docs/CSC506/Lecture - Cache Coherence.md

 > - (e) After receiving all invalidation acknowledgement messages, A knows it is safe to transition the block state to modifed, and to write to the block.
 It then sends a notice of completion to the sequencer S
 > - (f) Upon S receiving the notice from A, the sequencer knows the write by A is completed, it then proceed next to the request from B.

+> [!NOTE]
-> [!example] Example: 6-node system P2P interconnected, simultaneous read
+Example: 6-node system P2P interconnected, simultaneous read
 >
 > Suppose that node A and B simultaneously want to read to a block that they do not fnd in their local caches.
 > This situation is unique since it does not involve a write request, therefore we are not dealing with two different versions (or values) for the data block.
 Thus, **it is possible to overlap the processing of the two requests**.